 All season tyres [left] vs summer tyres [right].

-Directional patterns in all-season tyres have clearly defined functions of certain parts of the tread.
-The shoulder usually has less sipes – summer function, while the central parts has more sipes to provide grip in winter.
+Directional patterns in all-season tyres have clearly defined functions for certain parts of the tread.
+The shoulders have less sipes, which helps with summer functionality, while the central components have more grooves, helping to fulfill winter requirements.

-The shape of the tyre means the outline of its cross-section.
-This contour is visible when you look at the tyre straight on.The outline of the tyre also determines the size of its contact patch, which makes it very important for grip.
+When referring to the shape of a tyre, we are referring to the outline of its cross-section.
+This contour is most visible when you look at the tyre straight on.
+This outline also helps to determine the size of the contact patch, which helps assess its grip capabilities.

-The outline of a summer tyre is more rounded, which lowers the rolling resistance and provides improved grip in summer weather conditions.The outline of the all-season tyre is more massive and square, so it resembles the outline of a winter tyre.Huge shoulders provide good grip in the winter, but only increase tread wear and fuel consumption in the summer.
+A summer tyre has a more rounded outline, as this helps lower the rolling resistance and provides better grip in the conditions you would expect from the summer season in UK.
+All-season tyres on the other hand, are larger and are more square in shape, resembling the outline of a winter tyre.
+These huge shoulders provide excellent grip in the winter, but only increase tread wear and fuel consumption (due to more rolling resistance) in the summer.

 What are the markings on summer and all-season tyres?

 Summer tyres don’t have special markings concerning the season for their use.

 All-season tyres, however, are typically marked with “M+S” which stands for mud and snow.
 This is a marking used on all-season tyres for the American market.
 In Europe, all-season tyres more closely resemble winter tyres and are marked with a trip-peak and a snowflake.
 Sometimes the worlds “ALL SEASON” may also be present, acting as an additional 4 seasons symbol.